Italian women hope for workplace changes post-Berlusconi

 Women's groups say obligatory paternity leave would help change attitudes, and are pushing for the expansion of childcare services at the state level and within companies.

-Labour minister Fornero says she is in favour of a system that would share parental leave between mothers and fathers, while limiting the costs for businesses.
+Labour minister Fornero says she is in favor of a system that would share parental leave between mothers and fathers, while limiting the costs for businesses.

 BERLUSCONI EFFECT